haacked/haacked.com/_posts/2020/2020-05-17-french-thousand-separator-mystery.md

 Unfortunately, all the TRAC links are broken so I couldn't follow up to verify, but it seems reasonable.

 So what does this all mean?
 Programming is hard.
 And programming for multiple locales is even harder.
 Be safe out there.

+Perhaps the biggest lesson is any time you tell yourself "Oh, this'll be a simple fix!"
+You're probably wrong.